phoenix-rtos/phoenix-rtos-doc/loader/architecture.md

 Console is used for presenting plo messages until the device driver for the console is initialized.
 It is typically based on UART, but it can use other display devices (on IA32 there is a console based on VGA graphics adapter and keyboard).
-Initially the console should be kept as simple as possible, so it works from the early boot stage.
+Initially, the console should be kept as simple as possible, so it works from the early boot stage.
 It does not use interrupts or other HAL mechanisms, nor allow the loader to read data.

 ### Strings